 Understand the market and the competition

 Research and analysis are the pillars of any successful marketing campaign.
 Market research is the next important step to developing a solid marketing strategy for your construction business.
-The construction industry, your competitors, the market situation, these are factors that have an impact on your marketing plan.
+The construction industry, your competitors, the market situation, are factors that have an impact on your marketing plan.

 There are 3 ways in which you can gather data on the market and your competitors.